top of page

 Recognizing when home remedies are not enough

-If you have ongoing symptoms, trouble sleeping from breathing problems, constant nasal blockages, regular nosebleeds, or a loss of smell or taste, it's time to see a doctor.
+Home remedies can be very helpful and may reduce inflammation in your nose.
+However, if you have ongoing symptoms, trouble sleeping due to breathing problems, or a loss of smell or taste, it's time to see a doctor.

 Overview of medical treatments for persistent turbinate problems